scala-ide/docs/features/scalainterpreter.rst

 Scala Interpreter
 =================

 Scala IDE integrate the Scala REPL.
 It is set in a view called ``Scala Interpreter``.

-One REPL can be started by project.
-All artefacts defined or referenced in the projects are available inside the interpreter.
+Each view instance is associated to a project, andn all artefacts definde or refenced in the project are available to the interpreter.

 Starting the interpreter
 ------------------------

 There are multiple ways to start it:

-* directly, using the ``Window → Show View → Scala Interpreter`` from the Scala perspective, or ``Window → Show View → Other... → Scala → Scala Interpreter`` from anywhere.
-The view will ask which project it needs to be linked too.
+* Opening the view.
+The view can be opened with ``Window → Show View → Scala Interpreter`` from the Scala perspective, or ``Window → Show View → Other... → Scala → Scala Interpreter`` from anywhere.
+This will display the list of available projects.
+The interpreter is initialised and configured to use the selected one.

-* by selecting some Scala code in an editor, and using the ``Run Selection in Scala Interpreter`` command.
-The command can be invoked using the |runSelection| button in the toolbar, or the ``Ctrl+Shitf+x`` or ``Cmd+Shift+x`` key shortcut.
-The view is automatically configured to use the current project.
+* Executing some code.
+The |runSelection| ``Run Selection in Scala Interpreter`` command triggers the creation of a view for the current project if needed.
+The code currently selected in the editor is then run in the interpreter.

-.. |runSelection| image:: /images/run_interpreter.gif

 Using the interpreter
 ---------------------

-Scala code can be entered directly in the interpreter view.
+Scala code can be entered directly in the interpreter view, in the ``Evaluate`` field.

+The previously entered commands are kept in a history.
+They can be browsed using the ``Up`` and ``Down`` arrow keys.

 .. image:: /images/feature-interpreter-01.png

-Existing code can be selected and run in the interpreter using the ``Run Selection in Scala Interpreter`` command.
+Existing code can be selected in the Scala Editor, and run in the interpreter using the |runSelection| ``Run Selection in Scala Interpreter`` command.

+The command can also be invoked using the ``Ctrl+Shitf+x`` or ``Cmd+Shift+x`` key shortcut.

 .. image:: /images/feature-interpreter-02.png